robbyriverside/repoview_flutter/docs/repoview.md

 formatters that can create mind maps or many other ways to cleanup the view.
 This will be the source of many RepoView enhancements.

+## Philosophy

+ even though this entire display is based on objects, many of whom relate to files, the fact that their files is not the important part.
+If we just wanna look at files, there are plenty of interfaces.
+That'll do that.
+This allows us to make a picture of what's in the directory.
+  In that context, the fact that the object correlates to a file is just a implementation detail, not the primary purpose.

+The name of the file should not be shown on the item window.
+There's a way to toggle the names back on for the entire diagram.
+But by default it is off.
+The viewer is for displaying the contents of the file, rather than it's name.
+But the name may be useful as a toggle on the view.
+So the filename overlays the item window and hence obscures the file contents if any.